aws/aws-dotnet-deploy/site/content/docs/deployment-projects/tutorial.md

 ### Using the deployment project

-Deployment projects are used through the same deployment process as the system recipes.
-For the CLI deploy tool experience execute the `dotnet aws deploy` command in the application project directory.
-The new deployment project will be displayed as the recommended option.
+Custom deployment projects are used through the same deployment workflow as the built-in recipes.
+For the CLI deploy tool, execute the `dotnet aws deploy` command in the application project directory.
+The custom deployment project will be displayed as the recommended option.

 ```
 Recommended Deployment Option